Side-effects of chemotherapy

 Common side-effects of chemotherapy in children

 There are three types of cells in the blood – red blood cells, white blood cells and platelets.
-Each have different functions.
-Chemotherapy can temporarily lower the number of all these blood cells.
+Each has different functions.
+Chemotherapy can temporarily lower the number of all of these blood cells.

-If their number is very low, red blood cells and platelets can be replaced by giving more red blood cells or platelets.
-This is known as a transfusion.
-However, it’s not possible to give transfusions of white blood cells.
+If their number gets very low, red blood cells or platelets can be replaced through a transfusion.
+But, it is not possible to give transfusions of white blood cells.

 Doctors will monitor your child’s health and will give them antibiotics to help fight infection if necessary.
 It is important that you inform your child’s doctor if your child has a high temperature or suddenly feels unwell.

-Childhood illnesses, such as chickenpox or measles, can be particularly dangerous when your child has a lowered immunity.
-They should not have contact with anyone who has these conditions and, if they have been in recent contact with someone who has developed either chickenpox or measles, you should inform their medical team.
+Childhood illnesses, such as chickenpox or measles, can be particularly dangerous when your child has lowered immunity.
+They should not have contact with anyone who has these conditions.
+And, if they have been in recent contact with someone who has developed either chickenpox or measles, you should inform their medical team.

-If your child is having chemotherapy (or has finished chemotherapy in the last six months), they should not have the following vaccines as their immune system will be lowered and they may not be able to fight the bacteria or viruses:
+If your child is currently having chemotherapy, or has finished chemotherapy in the last six months, they should not have the following vaccines.
+This is because their immune system will be lowered, and they may not be able to fight the bacteria or viruses:

 It is generally safe for your child to have ‘inactivated’ vaccines, which do not contain living bacteria or viral microbes.
 However, children on chemotherapy are often not given these as they are likely to be less effective while their immune system is lowered.
 You should always check with your child’s consultant before they have a vaccination.